ermlikeyeah/ermlikeyeah.github.io/_posts/2018-02-25-leeds-gov-design-1-done.markdown

 And a massive thank you to the four people who led the sessions:

-* Pete Smith, from NHS Digital, on _Simple improvements to patient referral letters_.
+* [Pete Smith](https://twitter.com/twoshedz), from NHS Digital, on _Simple improvements to patient referral letters_

-* Ellie Craven, from GDS, on _When free text is the enemy of data quality_.
+* [Ellie Craven](https://twitter.com/Ellayanor), from GDS, on _When free text is the enemy of data quality_

-* James Johnson, from DWP, on _Solving complex policy problems using design tools and techniques_.
+* [James Johnson](https://twitter.com/designandpolicy), from DWP, on _Solving complex policy problems using design tools and techniques_

-* Caroline Jarrett, from Effortmark, _reviewing a form_ with everyone in the room
+* [Caroline Jarrett](https://twitter.com/cjforms), from Effortmark, _reviewing a form_ with everyone in the room

 ![James Johnson leading his session](/assets/leeds-gov-design-1-2.jpg) *James Johnson*